danluke2/software_defined_customization/experiment_scripts/README.md

 ## Middlebox demo:

-1) Steps assume the prior overhead DNS experiment was done, but also that the NCO is running on the Server with DCA on Client and Server

-    * ensure no other modules installed on Server/Client before continuing
+1) NOTE: this demo will assume the middlebox is on same machine as the DNS server

+1) (CLIENT/SERVER) Ensure Layer 4.5 running on each machine

+1) (NCO) Start NCO to begin listening for DCA connections

+    * python3 software_defined_customization/NCO/NCO.py

+1) (CLIENT/SERVER) Start DCA on each machine and verify connected to NCO

+    * sudo python3 software_defined_customization/DCA\_user/DCA.py

+    * sudo required to install and remove modules

+1) (SERVER) Ensure dnsmasq is running and listening for requests on the 10.0.0.20:53 address

+1) Add module dependency to CIB Inverse table:

+    * module: demo\_dns\_client\_app\_tag

+    * inverse: 'demo_dns_tag.lua'

+    * type: Wireshark

+    * middlebox: 10.0.0.20

+    * installed: 0

 1) (NCO) make, deploy, and install the server customization module:

-    * add 'demo\_dns\_server\_app\_tag' to CIB for server
+    * add 'demo\_dns\_server\_app\_tag' to CIB Require Build table for server

-    * add 'demo_dns_tag.lua' as module dependency to trigger deployment also

 1) (NCO) make, deploy, and install the client customization module:

-    * add 'demo\_dns\_client\_app\_tag' to CIB for server
+    * add 'demo\_dns\_client\_app\_tag' to CIB Require Build table for client

-    * add 'demo_dns_tag.lua' as module dependency to trigger deployment also

-1) (Client/Server) Collect UDP packets:
+1) (Server) Collect UDP packets:

-    * using Wireshark or tcpdump on client and/or server
+    * using Wireshark on server

-    * Just need to get the network point of view of the customized request
+    * NOTE: Wireshark collection is below Layer 4.5, so packets are displayed from the network point of view

 1) (Client) Perform several DNS queries

     * dig needs to be one of them

-    * Others can be done with curl or web browser or ....
+    * Others can be done with curl or web browser

-1) Open Wireshark at the collection point chosen above
+1) (Server) View translated packets:

+    * Open Wireshark PCAP of DNS traffic

+        * If Wireshark still open from previous step, reload lua plugins instead

     * verify application tag was processed for the dig request, but not others